Labour Using 'Fire & Rehire' Tactics to Stabilise Finances

 “Sacking individuals and hiring others with worse wages, terms and conditions are the actions of the worst of the very worst employers.”

-That the party is cutting corners shouldn’t come as no surprise: last week it was revealed their financial reserves are now down to just one month’s payroll owing to “lost members and dealing with antisemitism cases.”
+That the party is cutting corners shouldn’t come as a surprise: last week it was revealed their financial reserves are now down to just one month’s payroll owing to “lost members and dealing with antisemitism cases.”
 What’s more surprising is how quickly they turned to a practice their own deputy leader insisted should be “outlaw[ed] it without any further delay”…

 Hat-Tip: Independent